PicnicSupermarket/error-prone-support/website/README.md

 ###### Resolving Bundler issues

-On Macos you may get an error such as the following when `bundle install`:
+On macOS, you may get an error such as the following when running `bundle install`:

 ```sh
 fatal error: 'openssl/ssl.h' file not found
 ```

-In that case, run
+In that case, run:

 ```sh
 bundle config build.eventmachine --with-cppflags="-I$(brew --prefix openssl)/include"